suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/koan.md

 ### .NET Students

-- Head here: [https://github.com/suncoast-devs/DotNetCoreKoans](https://github.com/suncoast-devs/DotNetCoreKoans) and follow the directions in the README.md.
+- Head to [DotNetCoreKoans](https://github.com/suncoast-devs/DotNetCoreKoans) and follow the directions in the README.md.
 This will have you fork this repository, clone it and practice the

 ### Ruby Students

-- Head here: [http://rubykoans.com/](http://rubykoans.com/) and follow the directions
+- Head to [Ruby Koans](http://rubykoans.com/) and follow the directions

 ### Explorer Mode